Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Experimental Setting

 \item[\textbf{Q4.}] \emph{To which characteristics of the datasets are supervised, semi-supervised and unsupervised methods sensitive?}

-The effectiveness of supervised and semi-supervised methods is positively correlated with the size of the seed alignment and the density of the KGs.
+The effectiveness of supervised and semi-supervised methods is positively correlated with the size of the seed alignment and the density of the KGs (see Table~\ref{tab:correlations}).
 Although RDGCN is a supervised method, it is also affected by the degree of similarity between the entity names, as entity embeddings are initialized using the entity name embeddings.
-Concerning the unsupervised methods, the effectiveness of AttrE is negatively correlated to the size of the seed alignment, since it increases the probability of making wrong alignment decisions without improving its learning, but it is not affected by the density of the KGs.
-In addition, data characteristics such as the similarity of entity names, of predicate names, of textual descriptions and literals, are positively correlated with the corresponding relevant method.
+Concerning unsupervised methods, the effectiveness of AttrE is negatively correlated to the size of the seed alignment, since it increases the probability of making wrong alignment decisions without improving its learning.
+In addition, data characteristics such as the similarity of entity names, predicate names, or textual descriptions and literals, are positively correlated with the corresponding relevant method.
 More precisely, the effectiveness of KDCoE is positively correlated with the number and similarity of textual descriptions, MultiKE with the entity names similarity and AttrE with the predicate names and literals similarity.
-The unsupervised nature of AttrE justifies the different correlations found for the effectiveness of this method compared to other attribute-based methods, in meta-features that refer to the seed alignment size and average relations per entity.
-Rather than seed alignment, AttrE exploits the attribute values (literals) to measure the similarity of entities, on which relies the alignment process.
-However, this implies that AttrE's performance is boosted when the aligned entities have not only a high number of attributes, but also their values exhibit a high similarity.
-On the contrary, when the number of attributes is high and the attribute values similarity is low, the aligning process is adversely penalized by the noise that is created.
+The unsupervised nature of AttrE justifies the different correlations found w.r.t. other attribute-based methods, in meta-features that refer to the seed alignment size and average relations per entity.
+In particular, AttrE relies on attribute values (literals) rather than seed alignment, to measure the similarity of entities.
+Its effectiveness is boosted when the aligned entities have not only a high number of attributes, but also their values are highly similar.
+In the opposite case, the aligning process is adversely penalized by the noise that is created.
+BERT\_INT exhibits a similar behavior.

 \end{enumerate}